POSIdev-community/AI.Plugin.IntelliJ/README.md

 ## Requirements
 For the PT AI Application Inspector plugin to work correctly, the following technical requirements must be met:

-* JetBrains IDE version 2021.2.1 or later
+* PhpStorm version 2021.2.1 or later
 * 8 GB of RAM
 * 5 GB of free disk space

 Supported 64-bit OSs:
 * Debian version 11.1 or later
-* Fedora Workstation version 32 or later
+* Fedora Workstation version 34 or later
 * OpenSUSE version 15.3 or later
-* Ubuntu Desktop version 19.10 or later
+* Ubuntu Desktop version 20.04 or later
-* Windows 10 and Windows Server 2019
+* Windows 10

 Supported macOSs:
 * Big Sur version 11.5 or later